RetroDECK/ES-DE/USERGUIDE-DEV.md

 ### Dragon 32 and Tano Dragon

-These computers as well as the Dragon 64 are slight varations of the Tandy Color Computer and as these machines are largely compatible with each other they're all emulated using the [XRoar](http://www.6809.org.uk/xroar) emulator.
+The Dragon 32, Dragon 64 and Tano Dragon are all slight variations of the Tandy Color Computer, so these machines are largely compatible with each other.
+They're all emulated using MAME standalone (MAME4droid 2024 on Android) or the [XRoar](http://www.6809.org.uk/xroar) emulator.

+**MAME**

+To use MAME you need the `dragon32.zip` and `dragon_fdc.zip` BIOS files in the ROMs/dragon32 directory and you need the `tanodr64.zip` BIOS file in ROMs/tanodragon.

+For the dragon32 system there are four MAME emulator entries for tape and cartridge for the Dragon 32 and Dragon 64 models respectively and for the tanodragon system there are two entries for tape and cartridge.

+**XRoar**

 This emulator is available for Linux, macOS and Windows, although on Linux you may need to build it from source code depending on which distribution you're using.
 Refer to the XRoar website for more information.
 If you manually download or build the emulator yourself then see the [Using manually downloaded emulators on Linux](USERGUIDE-DEV.md#using-manually-downloaded-emulators-on-linux) section of this guide for more details on where you need to install it.